hack5t3r1sk/rmshell/README.md

 ## Changelog
+### v0.4
+* UI (rmscreen) : added Challenge interaction
+  - added 'Enter' command that opens the selected challenge.
+For now, 'Enter'
+    - suspends the curses interface
+    - displays all informations found on the challenge's page
+    - starts the challenge's SSH if available or a simple local shell
+    - restores the UI after exit
+  - improved logging

+* RMCategor(ies|y) / RMChallenge
+  - added save() and load() methods to RMCategories and RMChallenge (removed from rmlogin)
+  - improved state-saving by Noning some runtime-properties before saving (faster startup)
+  - introducing challenges directory structure:
+    - each challenge has its own directory
+    - its state is stored in an hidden directory

+* Base Browser
+  - added retry on GET requests, in case the connection was reset in the middle of a request

 ### v0.3
 * Code refactoring (mainly removing global stuff and splitting code into several files)
   - splitted the old RMBrowser into: